By the Special Committee on Distance Education and Intellectual Property Issues

 Changing and Updating Materials & Re-transmission of Courses

-The AAUP Statement on Distance Education asserts that a "teacher's course presentation should not be recorded without the teacher's prior knowledge and consent.
+The AAUP Statement on Online and Distance Education asserts that a "teacher's course presentation should not be recorded without the teacher's prior knowledge and consent.
 Recordings of course material are academic documents, and thus, as with other works of scholarship, should have their author or creator cited accordingly."
 The Statement on Copyright asserts faculty ownership of the copyright of traditional academic works "regardless of the physical medium" in which they appear.
 (Institutions may be reimbursed for the technical expenses of producing recordings of courses and presentations.)

 Courses and course presentations shall not be recorded without prior knowledge and consent of the faculty member.
-Such recordings are not to be re-used or revised without the written consent of the faculty member.
+Such recordings are not to be reused or revised without the written consent of the faculty member.